Please find below an explanation of terms and phrases on our website.

 Testing the primary female sex hormones is part of process that helps us direct IVF treatment and following initial consultations and physical examination.
 Usually it takes place during woman’s period, to check for hormone imbalances – measurement of FSH (follicle stimulating hormone), LH (luteinising hormone) and E2 (oestrogen).
 These tests can also identify the cause of subfertility and help direct the way that we manage your treatment protocols.

 In Vitro Fertilisation.
-A process by which an embryo is created outside the body in the laboratory using collected egg(s).
-The eggs and the prepared sperm are kept together over night in special dish.
-The fertilisation is checked the following morning.
+A process by which an embryo is created outside the body in the laboratory.
+The eggs, that are collected during a straightforward operative procedure, and the prepared sperm are mixed together in a culture dish, kept together over night before being assessed for signs of fertilisation.

 Intrauterine Insemination.
 A process by which prepared sperm are introduced into the womb by means of a thin tube.

 Intracytoplasmic Sperm Injection.
-A process by which sperm are introduced into the heart of the egg under the microscope.
-ICSI is recommended where there is a risk of low or failed fertilisation due to a low sperm count, poor motility or the shape of the sperm are not as we would expect.
+A process by which sperm is placed into the heart of the egg under a high powered microscope.
+ICSI is recommended where there is a risk of low or failed fertilisation with IVF.

 Luteinising hormone.
 A hormone involved in the production of oestrogen in the ovaries and testosterone in the testicles.
 It is also involved in the ovulation process and the final maturation of eggs.
 LH levels peak 24 hours – 48 hours before ovulation occurs naturally.
 LH is often measured during monitoring of ovarian stimulation cycles.